textpattern/textpattern.github.io/brand/editorial-guide.md

 **For all four audiences, second person singular and plural will be relevant**.
 After that it depends:

-* Site administrators: possibly third person plural in rare occasions (e.g. using *they* in context of the administrator’s own site’s users)
+* Site administrators: possibly third person plural in rare occasions (e.g. using *they* in context of the administrator's own site's users)
 * Plugin developers: first person plural is warranted
 * Collaborators: Well, here *we* are, so first person plural is certainly acceptable.

-Don’t get carried away with pronouns in user docs.
+Don't get carried away with pronouns in user docs.
 Second person works well enough.

 ### Plugins and Themes perspective

-The [Plugins](https://plugins.textpattern.com) and [Themes](https://theme.textpattern.com) websites use minimal content, but it’s directed at end users who have already committed to using Textpattern, so second person singular and plural is appropriate, if any pronouns are needed at all.
+The [Plugins](https://plugins.textpattern.com) and [Themes](https://theme.textpattern.com) websites use minimal content, but it's directed at end users who have already committed to using Textpattern, so second person singular and plural is appropriate, if any pronouns are needed at all.

 ## Spelling